-Table 1 - Evaluation c of ecological receptor
+Table 1 - Evaluation of Ecological Receptor

-Ecological Importance Attributes of Ecological Receptor Habitats An internationally designated site or candidate site (SPA, pSPA, SAC, cSAC, Ramsar site, Biogenetic/Biosphere Reserve, World Heritage Site) or an area which meets the published selection criteria for such designation, irrespective of whether or not it has yet been notified A viable area of a habitat type listed in Annex I of the Habitats Directive, or smaller areas of such habitat which are essential to maintain the viability of a larger whole International Any river classified as excellent A1 and likely to support a substantial salmonid population.
-(European) Any river with a Habitat Modification Score indicating that it is Pristine or Semi-Natural or Obviously Modified Species Any regularly occurring population of an internationally important species , which is threatened or rare in the UK. i.e. a UK Red Data Book species or listed as occurring in 15 or fewer 10km squares in the UK (categories 1 and 2 in the UK BAP) or of uncertain conservation status or of global conservation concern in the UK BAP A regularly occurring, nationally significant population/number of any internationally important species .
-Habitats A nationally designated site (SSSI, ASSI, NNR, Marine Nature Reserve) or a discrete area, which meets the published selection criteria for national designation (e.g. SSSI selection guidelines) irrespective of whether or not it has yet been notified A viable area of a priority habitat identified in the UK BAP, or of smaller areas of such habitat which are essential to maintain the viability of a larger whole National Any river classified as excellent A1 and likely to support a substantial salmonid population.
-(Scottish) Any river with a Habitat Modification Score indicating that it is Pristine or Semi-Natural or Obviously Modified.
-Species A regularly occurring, regionally or county significant population/number of an internationally/nationally important species Any regularly occurring population of a nationally important species which is threatened or rare in the region or county (see local BAP) A feature identified as of critical importance in the UK BAP.
-Habitats Sites which exceed the county-level designations but fall short of SSSI selection guidelines, where these occur Viable areas of key habitat identified in the Regional BAP or smaller areas of such habitat which are essential to maintain the viability of a larger whole Regional Viable areas of key habitat identified as being of regional value in the appropriate SNH Natural Heritage Future area profile (North East Any river classified as excellent A1 or good A2 and capable of supporting salmonid population.
-Scotland) Any river with a Habitat Modification Score indicating that it is significantly modified or above.
-Species Any regularly occurring, locally significant population of a species listed as being nationally scarce which occurs in 16-100 10km squares in the UK or in a Regional BAP or relevant SNH Natural Heritage Future area on account of its regional rarity or localisation A regularly occurring, locally significant population/number of a regionally important species.
-Sites maintaining populations of internationally/nationally important species that are not threatened or rare in the region or county.
-Authority Area Habitats (e.g. County or District) Sites that are recognised by local authorities (e.g. Sites of Interest for Nature Conservation (SINS) and District Wildlife Sites (DWS)) (Aberdeenshir e / City of Aberdeen) County/District sites that the designating authority has determined meet the published ecological selection criteria for designation, including Local Nature Reserves (LNR) selected on county/district ecological criteria (county/district sites where they exist, will often have been identified in local plans) A viable area of habitat identified in County/District BAP or in the relevant SNH Natural Heritage Future area profile
+Value/ Importance Criteria International Habitats (European) An internationally designated site or candidate site (SPA, pSPA, SAC, cSAC, Ramsar site, Biogenetic/Biosphere Reserve, World Heritage Site) or an area which would meet the published selection criteria for designation.
+A viable area of a habitat type listed in Annex I of the Habitats Directive, or smaller areas of such habitat which are essential to maintain the viability of a larger whole.
+Any river classified as excellent A1 and likely to support a substantial salmonid population.
+Any river with a Habitat Modification Score indicating that it is Pristine or Semi-Natural or Obviously Modified.
+Species Any regularly occurring population of internationally important species, threatened or rare in the UK. i.e. a UK Red Data Book species categories 1& 2 of UK BAP) or of uncertain conservation status or of global conservation concern in the UK BAP.
+A regularly occurring, nationally significant population/number of an internationally important species.
+National Habitats (Scottish) A nationally designated site (SSSI, ASSI, NNR, Marine Nature Reserve) or a discrete area which would meet the published selection criteria for national designation (e.g. SSSI selection guidelines).
+A viable area of a priority habitat identified in the UK BAP, or of smaller areas of such habitat essential to maintain wider viability.
+Any river classified as excellent A1 and likely to support a substantial salmonid population.
+Any river with a Habitat Modification Score indicating that it is Pristine or Semi-Natural or Obviously Modified.
+Species A regularly occurring, regionally or county significant population/number of an internationally/nationally important species.
+Any regularly occurring population of a nationally important species which is threatened or rare in the region or county (see local BAP).
+A feature identified as of critical importance in the UK BAP.